-We currently only have one certified instructor “Mantrailing NBAS” (National Bloodhound Association Switserland).
-He followed his training in Switzerland and the USA.
+We have two certified instructor “Mantrailing NBAS” (National Bloodhound Association Switserland).
+Roger followed his training in Switzerland and the USA.
 As a dog handler, he came into contact with foreign colleagues who were doing a “Mantrailing” with a St. Hubertus dog and he started the “Mantrailing” project, which is now 15 years ago.
 For several years he worked with his Saint-Hubert dog, Engie, as an operational dog handler.
 He attended seminars abroad for years; Switzerland, France, Germany, USA, both to improve themselves and to listen to the experiences of others.
 His operational dog is currently deceased, but he wants to share all his practical experiences with you.
 During seminars we can appeal to other, from abroad, experienced and certified instructors.

 Since 2021, Chantal, above in the photo, is an instructor “Mantrailing NBAS” (National Bloodhound Association Switzerland).